 If you would like to work with us then please keep a close eye on this page as we will advertise any vacancies here and will initially require an up-to-date CV as well as an interesting and entertaining (no pressure!) covering letter.

-Your main role will to be to act as the face of Activities Abroad, Artisan Travel and The Aurora Zone in resort and provide guests with an exceptional service and ensure the smooth running of their holidays (to the best of your ability).
+Your main role will be to act as the face of Activities Abroad, Artisan Travel and The Aurora Zone in the resort and provide guests with an exceptional service and ensure the smooth running of their holidays (to the best of your ability).

 - Meeting and greeting guests at the airport or on arrival at the hotel (whenever possible)

 - Manage your workload and divide it accordingly to ensure the best service is provided to guests.
 Ensuring that guests are always able to contact you in emergencies.

 - Facilitating, arranging and selling additional activities

-- Responding to clients' queries (this will involve being on duty for set times each day in each destination)
+- Responding to clients' queries (this will involve being on duty at set times each day in each destination)